-Uneven distribution of wealth in the country has caused a huge social divide and communities in the South of the country experience devastating poverty and deprivation which particularly impacts their children.
+Uneven distribution of wealth in the country has caused a huge social divide and communities in the south of the country experience devastating poverty and deprivation which particularly impacts their children.

 A lack of access to education and employment opportunities for parents sustains this level of poverty, and where state education is provided it is often of poor quality.
 The youngest boys in these communities remain in harm’s way from the local gangs and early marriages for girls, some as young as 12, are common in these regions.
 Such a poor start in life has a huge impact on a child’s future welfare and productivity.